bitmovin/bitmovin-player-web-integrations-yospace/README.md

 ## Limitations

-- Since EMSG is not supported in Safari we can't track ads in live streams for now.
+- EMSG is not supported in Safari yet.
+So there is no ads tracking in live streams in Safari.
-- When the very last post-roll ad is skipped we are showing another frame then when it finished playing.